Skip to Main Content

 You could have a Final Transcript Hold.

-If this is the case, you were admitted, "pending receipt of your final transcript."
-Students have until the end of their first term to provide a final official transcript.
+Students must provide a final official transcript by the 5th week of their first term.
 Students will be unable to register for any further classes until it has been received.

 I was previously admitted as Graduate Non-Degree student but haven't taken any classes for a while, do I have to re-apply?

 Unless it has been more than 5 years since you have registered for a class, you do not have to reapply.
-However, you do have to re-enroll because the system automatically makes you inactive whenever a term is skipped.
-To re-enroll, go to the Re-Enrollment website to complete the form and submit it.
+However, you do have to re-enroll.
+To re-enroll, submit the Re-Enrollment form.
 You will be notified by email once you have been reactivated by the Registrar's Office.

 I started a Graduate Degree Program and have not taken classes for a while, but would now like to finish the program.
 What do I need to do?

-If it has been 2 years since you last registered for a class, you will have to re-apply to the program and pay the application fee.
-You will also need to contact the department to see if they require additional information from you.
+If it has been 2 years since you last registered for a class, you will have to re-apply to the program and submit a complete application.
+You should also contact the department to see if they require additional information from you.

 I am a newly admitted graduate student who has been living in Ohio.
 Will I be considered an Ohio resident for tuition purposes?